morepath/morepath/doc/rest.rst

 Now we've got HATEOAS: the collection links to the documents it contains, and also to the ``add`` URL that can be used to add a new document.
-The developers looking at the responses your web service sends will get a few clues about where to go next.
+The developers looking at the responses your web service sends get a few clues about where to go next.
 Coupling is looser.

 We got HATEOAS, so at last we got true REST.
 Why is hyperlinking so often ignored?
 Why don't more systems implement HATEOAS?
 Perhaps